Hamilton-Ely Farmstead

-The Hamilton-Ely Farmstead, also known as the Evelyn Minor House, is an historic home which is located in Whiteley Township in Greene County, Pennsylvania.
+The Hamilton-Ely Farmstead, also known as the Evelyn Minor House, is a historic home located in Whiteley Township in Greene County, Pennsylvania.

 It was listed on the National Register of Historic Places in 2006.

 History and architectural features

-The house was built around 1835, and is a two-story, five-bay dwelling with a gable roof and blend of Federal, Greek Revival, and Colonial Revival-style details.
+The house was built around 1835, and is a two-story, five-bay dwelling with a gable roof and a blend of Federal, Greek Revival, and Colonial Revival-style details.
 The front facade features a two-story porch with Tuscan order columns.

-Also located on the property are a contributing barn, which was erected sometime around 1930, a spring house that was built circa 1803, a wash house that was erected sometime around 1870, and drive-through corn crib that was built between 1872 and 1874.
+Also located on the property are a contributing barn, which was erected sometime around 1930, a spring house that was built circa 1803, a wash house that was erected sometime around 1870, and a drive-through corn crib that was built between 1872 and 1874.

 This complex was listed on the National Register of Historic Places in 2006.